mgcaret/of816/README.md

 Forth implementation heavily inspired by
 [Open Firmware (IEEE 1275-1994)](https://www.openfirmware.info/Welcome_to_OpenBIOS).

-Note that OF816 is *not* an Open Firmware implementation (yet), but it has the potential (and groundwork has been done) for it to become one.
+Note that OF816 as a base interpreter is not itself an Open Firmware implementation.
+A full Open Firmware requires additional Forth source to be loaded at bootstrap.
+Work has started on this (see the ofw directory), but there is much to do, and it is not currently supported on any of the hardware ports (though most of them will be able to do so, eventually).

 ## Features